wpilibsuite/frc-docs/source/docs/software/labview/resources/labview-resources.rst

 NI provides `tutorials on the basics of LabVIEW <https://www.ni.com/getting-started/labview-basics/>`_.
 These tutorials can help you get acquainted with the LabVIEW environment and the basics of the graphical, dataflow programing model used in LabVIEW.

-.. todo:: Use student videos if kevin gets the link fixed
+.. todo:: Add academic videos when link fixed www.ni.com/academic/students/learn-labview/

 NI FRC Tutorials
 ----------------